Crohn’s disease is a type of inflammatory bowel disease (IBD). It affects the digestive tract and causes diarrhea, abdominal pain, and weight loss.

 Biologic drugs can help manage and prevent flares by influencing the way the immune system works.

 Anti-integrin agents for Crohn’s disease include natalizumab (Tysabri) and vedolizumab (Entyvio).

 - avoiding high fiber foods, such as popcorn

 - eating small, frequent meals

-As experts do not fully understand the cause of Crohn’s disease, there is no guaranteed way to prevent it.
+As experts do not fully understand the cause of Crohn’s disease, they cannot recommend any specific way to prevent it.
 However, the following may help:

 - consulting a doctor before using NSAIDs, birth control pills, and some antibiotics

 The early signs and symptoms of Crohn’s disease can resemble those of other conditions.

 Anyone who notices new and persistent gastrointestinal symptoms should seek medical attention.
 Early treatment can help address symptoms and prevent flares and complications.